 Mental illness is on the rise, especially among the world’s young — with devastating consequences, a new report released today reveals.

-Today, on World Mental Health Day, politicians and policymakers from more 30 countries around the world are expected to meet in London for the first Global Ministerial Mental Health Summit.
-At the meeting, they’re expected to review new research on treatment and how to tackle a set of diseases that will cost the world R240-trillion by 2030, according to a 2011 report by the World Economic Forum and Harvard University's School of Public Health in the United States.
+Today, on World Mental Health Day, politicians and policymakers from more than 30 countries around the world are expected to meet in London for the first Global Ministerial Mental Health Summit.
+At the meeting, they’re expected to review new research on treatment and how to tackle a set of diseases that will cost the world R240-trillion by 2030, according to a 2011 report by the World Economic Forum and Harvard University’s School of Public Health in the United States.